Red Theory: What is neo-colonialism?

 Take for example the Philippines.
 In Philippine Society and Revolution, Jose Maria Sison argues,

 “Though the reactionaries claim that the Philippines is already independent, it is not in fact completely so … The truth is that U.S. imperialism persists in violating the national sovereignty of the Filipino people and in strangulating Philippine independence.
 Before and after the grant of nominal independence, U.S. imperialism made sure that it would continue to control the Philippine economy, politics, culture, military and foreign relations.
 It has extorted unequal treaties and one-sided privileges that transgress the national sovereignty, territorial integrity and national patrimony of the Filipino people.
-It has extorted unequal treaties and one-sided privileges that transgress the national sovereignty, territorial integrity and national patrimony of the Filipino people.
 U.S. imperialism continues to arrogate unto itself the privilege of giving armed protection to the local exploiting classes.
 Though there is now the illusion that the present government is self-determining, its basic policies and the election and appointment of its highest officials are mainly determined by U.S. imperialism.
 The clearest evidence that the Philippines is still a colony of the United States consists of economic enclaves lorded over by U.S. enterprises and also of huge U.S. military bases.
 These colonial enclaves can be removed only by means of an armed national revolution to assert Philippine independence.”

 We see in the socialist countries something different.
 Because working and oppressed people are in power in those countries, instead of the bourgeoisie, they have, by and large, successfully resisted attempts by the imperialists to reassert their dominance.
 In some cases, the imperialists were able to orchestrate counter-revolutions and coups, sometimes with the help of opportunists and revisionists within the socialist government.
 In those cases, those countries have been met with balkanization, “shock therapy,” and terrible declines in their living standards.
 But in the case of Cuba, Vietnam, China, Laos, and the DPRK, imperialism has failed to regain control.
 Because the working class controls the commanding heights of the socialist economies of these countries and operates them in a planned way to benefit the people first and foremost, they have been able to develop their productive forces, expand their economies and improve the conditions of their people, while defending themselves from both foreign intervention and economic blackmail from the imperialist powers.